PennyLaneAI/catalyst/doc/dev/jax_dynamically_shaped_arrays.md

   in (j,) }
 ```

-### Example 2: dimension is constant, allows mixing arguments with constants
+### Example 2: dimension is a constant, mixing arguments with constants is allowed

 Passing dimension variable as a constant